In the guide

 Helpline phone charges

-If you provide a telephone helpline for consumers to contact you about goods or services they have bought, you can only charge the 'basic rate'.
+If you provide a telephone helpline for consumers to contact you about goods or services that they have bought, you can only charge the 'basic rate'.
 This means the normal geographic or mobile rate.
 Consumers who have paid more than the basic rate can claim the extra from you.

 Back to top